bhufmann/EclipseTrainingSlides/tracecompass/slides.md

 - Reset to **TRACECOMPASS2.1_START** (should already have been done in previous steps)
 - Create a class that will receive the signal, `EventReader`
 - Instantiate the class.
 For now, we will do this in the `Activator` class.
-- Register the class with the `TmfTraceSignalManager`
+- Register the new class with the `TmfTraceSignalManager`
 - Create a `public` method that will receive the signal:
 	- Annotate your method with `@TmfSignalHandler`
 	- It needs a `TmfTraceOpenedSignal` parameter